-Julia serves as President of the Board for the Bergamot Quartet, a female-led emerging contemporary music ensemble in New York City.
 In 2022, Julia served as guest producer and co-curator of the Look + Listen Festival, an interdisciplinary new music and art festival in New York City.
 During the 2020-2021 season, she was the interim Artistic Director at Passage Theatre Company in Trenton, NJ, where she led online programming that spoke to the theater’s core values of inclusion, community, and empathy.
+She has been a grant panelist for the NY State Council for the Arts, NYC Department of Cultural Affairs, and New Music USA’s Creator Fund; and has read for the O’Neill National Playwrights Conference, SPACE on Ryder Farm, and PlayPenn.

-Julia has held administrative positions at Sō Percussion, PlayPenn, The Wilma Theater, Williamstown Theatre Festival, and the American Repertory Theater.
-She also consults about fundraising campaigns, grant writing, and strategic planning, with clients including BalletX, a contemporary ballet company specializing in world premieres; Emma’s Torch, which empowers refugees through culinary education; and Directors Gathering, a service organization for theater directors.
+Prior to her work with JACK, Julia held administrative positions with Sō Percussion, PlayPenn, The Wilma Theater, Williamstown Theatre Festival, and the American Repertory Theater.
+She has also consulted about fundraising campaigns, grant writing, and strategic planning, with clients including BalletX, a contemporary ballet company specializing in world premieres; Emma’s Torch, which empowers refugees through culinary education; and Directors Gathering, a service organization for theater directors.
+Julia serves as President of the Board for the Bergamot Quartet, a female-led emerging contemporary music ensemble in New York City.

 Julia received her A.B. from Princeton, and a dual M.F.A. degree in Dramaturgy from A.R.T.’s Institute for Advanced Theater Training at Harvard and the Moscow Art Theater.